grafana/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

 | 2020-07-07 09:25:05 | server 2  | 88              | OK            |
 | 2020-07-07 09:23:07 | server 1  | 86              | OK            |

-This transformation goes in two steps.
-First you specify one or multiple fields to group the data by.
-This will group all the same values of those fields together, as if you sorted them.
-For instance if we group by the Server ID field, then it would group the data this way:
+This transformation has two steps.
+First, specify one or more fields by which to group the data.
+This groups all the same values of those fields together, as if you sorted them.
+For instance, if you group by the Server ID field, Grafana groups the data this way:

 | Server ID |                                                                                                                                                                                                                                                                                                     |
 | --------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |